abhishek-parashar/abhishek-parashar/README.md

 <img src="https://abhishek-parashar.github.io/assets/img/about.jpeg" height="500">
  </p>

- #### A very warm welcome to my share of internet!!!
-I'm a data science research enthusiast, Google AI Explore ML Facilitator and a DRDO research intern.
-I've a deep rooted interest for mathematics, physics and Data science in general. :metal: :grin: :metal:
+ ### A very warm welcome to my share of internet!!!:metal::grin::metal:
+ ### I'm a data science research enthusiast, Google AI Explore ML Facilitator and a DRDO research intern.
+I've a deep rooted interest for mathematics, physics and Data science in general.